 Sofiane joined Watsi on July 16th, 2020.
-One year ago, Sofiane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sofiane's most recent donation supported Taw, a gardener and teacher from Thailand, to fund a fracture repair surgery.
+Two years ago, Sofiane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sofiane's most recent donation supported Thomas, a joyful and bright 9-year-old from Kenya, to fund mobility-restoring leg surgery so he can chase his big dreams.

 Taw is a 43-year-old teacher who lives with her family in the refugee camp.
 Taw and her husband work at the same school and their daughter is also enrolled there in the nursery program.
 In her free time, Taw enjoys singing and reading with her students.
 Taw also loves to grow vegetables around her house, and she is very proud that the vegetables she grows are organic.
 Growing her own vegetables also helps to reduce her household expenses.
 Last month, Taw was walking home with a branch from a banana tree she had just cut down to cook for dinner.
 That afternoon it was drizzling and the dirt road was slippery.
 Taw slipped and fell onto her left arm, breaking both bones in her left forearm.
 With the help of Watsi donors, she underwent surgery to insert a metal rod into her forearm at the end of August at Chiang Mai Hospital.
 A few days after her surgery, Taw's wound got an infection and the doctor had to perform another surgery to remove the rod from her arm.
 Once the infection cleared up with the help of antibiotics, the doctor scheduled another surgery to have the rod reinserted into Taw's arm to finally help her heal.
 Taw’s left arm is still in pain.
 She is in pain whenever she sits down, and the pain increases when she moves her arm.
 If she lies down and puts her left arm on a pillow, she feels better.
 With the help of our medical partner, Burma Children Medical Fund, Taw will undergo surgery to reset her fractured bones and ensure proper healing.
 The procedure is scheduled for September 7th and will cost $1,500.
 After the procedure, Taw will no longer be in pain and she will be able to go back home and see her family.
 She will be able to teach again and garden like before.
 Taw said, "I really miss my family and my daughter.
 I hope that I will receive proper treatment and be able to go back home again soon."